Forsaken (1991-present): a Doom Metal band from Fgura, Malta.

 January 2001, guitarist Daniel Magri died after a long battle against cancer.
 Magri had been instrumental in much of the act's most memorable tracks, including his efforts on Neon Knights, a cover of the Black Sabbath track off Heaven And Hell, which the band contributed to Mk II Black Sabbath tribute entitled Dehumanized Witch released on 'Midwest Metal Productions' (USA.) in 2000, an album later sold at Emperor Multimedia's 'Diskery' on-line worldwide sales system.

 In Feb 2002, Forsaken released of a three-track demo simply titled Demo 2002.
 The demo, intended solely for promotional purposes, featured a re-worked version of the perennial Where Angels Have Fallen, Via Crucis (a.k.a.
 The Way Of The Cross) and A Martyr's Prayer.
-The demo's release was aimed at showcasing the band's contemporary musical direction, which saw Forsaken entering into uncharted territory whilst consolidating their Progressive, doom metal roots.
+The demo's release was aimed at showcasing the band's contemporary musical direction, which saw Forsaken entering into uncharted territory whilst consolidating their progressive, doom metal roots.

-Shortly after dispatching the demo to various labels, the band was approached by 'Golden Lake Productions' (Scotland, UK) culminating the releasing of an MCD entitled Iconoclast in December 2002 to widespread acclaim.
+Shortly after dispatching the demo to various labels, the band was approached by 'Golden Lake Productions' (Scotland, UK) culminating the releasing of an EP entitled Iconoclast in December 2002 to widespread acclaim.
 In February 2003, the band featured in the first international doom metal festival Doom Shall Rise, held in Crialsheim Germany and featuring several seminal doom bands including Revelation (USA), Mirror Of Deception (Germany) and Reverend Bizarre (Finland).
 A new full-length album entitled Anima Mundi arrived on 'Golden Lake Productions' in 2004.

 See Less... ⏫